Saturday, May 04, 2024

 Time for another retrospective post.
 I’ve visited Indonesia three times over the years.
 Twice on business and once for pleasure.
 Both business trips were made to the island of Bintan, while my leisure trip took me to Bali in October 2017.

 Bintan was a classic tourist destination.
 The island is located less than 130km north of the equator.
 As a result, dozens of tropical retreats and resorts are scattered along its coastline.
-Thanks to a 45-minute transfer by high-speed ferry from Singapore, it's also easy to reach.
+It’s also easy to reach, thanks to a 45-minute transfer by high-speed ferry from Singapore.

-My first visit occurred in May 2000.
+My first visit took place in May 2000.
 At the time, I was the Managing Director of Text 100’s Australian office.
 Every year country managers from across Asia Pacific (APAC) came together for an annual offsite.
-Bintan was selected for our first gathering of the new millennium.
+Bintan was chosen for our first gathering of the new millennium.

-On 24 May we caught an afternoon ferry from Tanah Merah wharf in Singapore.
-I vividly recall its location as it's less than 500 metres from the southern threshold of Changi Airport’s eastern runway.
-To reach it, you take a road that skirts around the airport’s perimeter fence.
-It’s one of those "behind the scenes" routes only the locals use, rather than the arterial roads visitors take from the airport into town.
+We caught an afternoon ferry from Tanah Merah wharf in Singapore the following day.
+I vividly recall its location, less than 500 metres from the southern threshold of Changi Airport’s eastern runway.
+You take a road to reach it that skirts around the airport’s perimeter fence.
+It’s one of those "behind the scenes" routes the locals use, rather than the arterial roads visitors take from the airport into town.

 My passport reveals that we docked at Bandar Bentan Telani on the northern coast of Bintan.
-A random travel document confirmed that I’d flown in from Sydney on Singapore Airlines the night before.
 We spent four days on the island before returning to Singapore on 27 May.
-I then flew home the following day.
+The following day I flew home with Singapore Airlines.

 I honestly recall very little of my first time in Indonesia beyond a round of golf we played on the final day.
 We stayed at Angsana Bintan, on the island’s north coast.
 It features an 18-hole golf course, designed by Greg Norman, that’s popular with day-tripping golfers from Singapore, as well as those seeking a semi-luxurious golf break.

 I returned to Bintan in 2004 for another APAC Country Manager’s offsite.
-However, this time I was returning as Regional Director for the region.
+However, this time I was returning as Regional Director.
 My new HR director, Steven, decided an offsite in Bintan was an ideal way to curry favour with the troops following my promotion.

 For example, I’d recently returned from overseas and found myself battling some kind of bug soon after arriving.
 Or at least I thought it was a bug.
 Years later I discovered that I was chronically lactose intolerant.
 As a result, in hindsight, it was highly likely I was simply suffering from a lactose overload.